CYP Eating Disorder Service: RFL

 Inclusions

-• children and young people under the age of 18 (if aged 17 and nine months, refer to the adult service at St Ann's)
+• children (over 8 years) and young people under the age of 18 (if aged 17 and nine months, refer to the adult service at St Ann's)

 • registered with an NCL GP